top of page

 As a student in bible school, I recall reviewing the Genesis 5 genealogy with my professor.
 His response to this was shocking to me, and despite my great respect for him, I could not agree with his position that perhaps over 30,000 years had passed between Adam and Noah, and that only the 'important' characters were listed.

 You can call me a fundamentalist if you wish to, but I cannot believe that the biblical record that I view today is anything but the Word of God for me today.
+I believe God has detailed the generations for us – for a reason.

 Otherwise, we will have to question all the verses and not just the chapters dealing with the lineage of Jesus Christ.
 After all, He is the central figure in the entire biblical narrative, and the genealogies are a record of His parentage.